simeononsecurity/simeononsecurity.ch/content/articles/the-ultimate-guide-to-endpoint-security-for-remote-teams/index.en.md

 As a cybersecurity expert, you need to implement best practices for endpoint security in remote work to protect sensitive data and mitigate potential threats.
 By following these guidelines, remote teams can ensure a secure work environment:

 1. **Use strong and unique passwords**: Encourage remote team members to create strong passwords that include a combination of uppercase and lowercase letters, numbers, and special characters.
-Additionally, emphasize the importance of using unique passwords for each online account.
+Also, emphasize the importance of using unique passwords for each online account.

 2. **Enable multi-factor authentication (MFA)**: Implement MFA for all remote team members to add an extra layer of security.
 This requires users to provide additional verification, such as a code sent to their mobile device, in addition to their password.